What are Mattresses Made of & What's Inside Them?

 Did you know there is memory foam in today’s coil beds?
 Each manufacturer uses different kinds of foam, including memory and polyurethane.
 More luxurious innerspring mattresses will use temperature-regulating gel memory foam and latex.

 Innerspring Mattress Cover Materials

-When you wake up and get ready for the day, edge support materials are important -- especially if you prefer to put your shoes on while sitting at the edge of the bed!
-These materials range from thick metal rods to foam inserts and encasements.
-The more edge support you have, the more sleep (and sitting!) surface available.
+When you wake up and get ready for the day, edge support materials are important.
+For many of us, the side of the bed is where we sit to put our shoes on in the morning.
+To create a firm, supportive edge—bedmakers use materials ranging from thick metal rods to foam inserts and encasements.

-Hybrid beds are among the latest and greatest options on the market for better sleep thanks to the many unique benefits hybrid mattresses offer.
-Specifically, they combine a 50/50 ratio of individually wrapped coils with memory foam to offer the best of both.
+Hybrid beds are among the latest and greatest options for better sleep.
+That’s because of the many unique benefits hybrid mattresses offer.
+Specifically, they’re a 50/50 combo of individually wrapped coils and memory foam that give you the best of both.